strongloop/loopback-example-database/README.md

     "name": "accountDS",
     "connector": "mongodb",
     "host": "demo.strongloop.com",
-    "port": 27017,
+    "port": 3306,
-    "database": "demo",
+    "database": "loopback-example-mysql",
     "username": "demo",
     "password": "L00pBack"
   }
 }
 ```

-> Feel free to use your own local MongoDB instance.
+> Feel free to use your own local MySQL instance.
 Simply change the configs
 > above to match your own.

 ### 5. Create a new model